scalawithcats/scala-with-cats/src/pages/monoids/scalaz.md

 but we need to release this code really soon so we can't make any modifications to `add`.
 Make it so!

 <div class="solution">
 Easy-peasy.
 Just define a monoid instance for `Order`.
-Notice the type signature of `add` -- the second argument must be call-by-name.
+Notice the type signature of `add`---the second argument must be call-by-name.

 ~~~ scala
 object Order {